raghavmecheri/viper/misc/LRM.md

 Viper utilizes a static typing system to benefit from the provided type safety and optimizations of a staticly typed compiled language.

 ## `4.1` Explicit Types
 Viper requires explicit user-specified types for variable declarations, function parameters, control flow, and return types in function definitions.
-An explicit type is required when new variables, placeholders, and parameters are created and need a type to be refrenced against.
+An explicit type is required when new variables, placeholders, and parameters are created and need a type to be referenced against.

 Variable intialization and assignment:
 ```java